The Ethics of Inefficacy

 Organisers and sponsors

-The conference is organized in cooperation with the Financial Ethics Research Group, the Department of Philosophy, Linguistics and Theory of Science at the University of Gothenburg, and the Department of Philosophy at Stockholm University.
-We thank the Royal Society of Arts and Sciences in Gothenburg (KVVS) and the Erik and Gurli Hultengren Fund for Philosophy at Lund University for generous grants, making the workshop possible.
+The conference is organised in collaboration with the Financial Ethics Research Group, the Department of Philosophy, Linguistics and Theory of Science at the University of Gothenburg, and the Department of Philosophy at Stockholm University.
+We gratefully acknowledge the generous support of the Royal Society of Arts and Sciences in Gothenburg (KVVS), the International Social Ontology Society (ISOS), and the Erik and Gurli Hultengren Fund for Philosophy at Lund University.

 Supporting material